TEAMLIGHTSABERS/FRC_2022-2023/README.md

 Pay attention to the "command line" option for installing vendor libraries.
 Three-quarters of the way down this page is a list of common vendors and their web pages.

-Add the Rev library and the Phenoix Library to your project by:
+Add the Rev library and the Phoenix Library to your project by:

 1. Open a terminal in VS Code from the "View > Terminal" tab.